-These three crops top not only the list of allergens but also each of the genetically engineered foods.
+These three crops top the list of allergens, each of the genetically engineered foods.

-About 90 percent of the world’s soybean and corn crops are genetically modified organisms (GMO), and these are also produced, particularly in the United States (USDA 20147).
+About 90 percent of the world’s soybean and corn crops are genetically modified organisms (GMOs), also produced in the United States (USDA 20147).

 Since xanthan gum is a product created in a laboratory, it is nearly impossible to discover more about the substrate used.

 Such a processed product is ideal for the use of cheap genetically modified plants.

 Intestinal problems are probably the most common side effects of the binder.